6 Minute Read

-Your palms are sweaty, you haven’t been able to sleep soundly for a week, and you just can’t seem to kick those weird butterflies in your stomach.
-Sounds like the night before your bucket-list vacation, right?
-Wrong.
-In reality, you’re probably suffering from a little something called financial stress.
+Your palms are sweaty, you haven’t been able to sleep soundly for a week, and your stomach’s in knots.
+If that’s the case, you’re probably suffering from a little something called financial stress.
 But don’t worry—you’re not alone.

 Get this—78% of Americans are living paycheck to paycheck . . . every single month.(1) Not only are you seeing your bank account dwindle, but you’re also feeling it.
 A study by the American Psychological Association found that 72% of Americans feel stressed about money at least some of the time and nearly 25% are extremely stressed.(2)